TalasaDev/single-price-grid-component/README.md

 ### What I learned

-In this challenge I focus on accuracy representation of the original UX/UI design into the development of the project.
+In this challenge I focus on the accurated representation of the original UX/UI design into the development of the project.
 For the layout, I used grid display with 1fr for the mobile design and 1fr 1fr for the desktop design.

 One of the tricky parts of the project was the $29 price aligned with the "per month" text: